nwdigitalradio/rmsgw/admin/README.md

 ```
 # become root
 cd admin
-./update.sh
+./admin-update.sh
 ```

-* Set LOGMASK=DEBUG in file: /etc/rmsgw/gateway.conf
-To test the new scripts are working, run the following 4 scripts then check the https://winlink.org website:
+* To test the new scripts, run the following 4 scripts then check the https://winlink.org website:
 ```
 # Become root
 cd /etc/rmsgw